Health Benefits Of Owning A Dog

 It has been shown that dog owners are more social.
 You are more likely to talk to other dog owners when out on a walk and more likely to participate in dog meet ups.
 You think you are socializing your dog when you are socializing yourself.

 - Higher Self Worth

 You feel better about yourself when you have a dog.
 After all, that dog of yours loves you more than anyone else in the world.
 There is nobody that they would rather be with than you.

 - More Security

 Having a dog around just makes you feel more secure.
 A large dog can physically protect you, but it goes further than that.
-Even a small dog like a French Bulldog pup is always aware and ready to alert you to any danger.
+Even a small dog is always aware and ready to alert you to any danger.

 - Illness Detection

 Believe it or not, your dog may be able to detect illness long before a doctor does.
 Cancer survivors have reported their dogs frequently sniffing or licking certain parts of their body.
 These areas later turned out to be where cancer was developing.

 Believe it or not, kids who are raised in homes with pets are nearly a third less likely to develop allergies.